aghareza/blockchain-developer-bootcamp-final-project/README.md

 1. User buys any number of mint tokens.
 2. User stakes tokens for project they want to mint.
 3. When minting starts user mints project but stake tokens are consumed

+## Extenstions

+ ### Governance
+    * Mint tokens can be used to vote for projects on the platform

+ ### Staking
+    * Staking could provide discount to minting for length of time staked.

+ ### Lottery
+    * If too many people stake tokens for a project the system could provide a lottery for which staked tokens can be used to mint.